-The question then for anyone faced with the difficult task of choosing which opportunities to pursue and which to forgo is "how can I select a strategy for my start up business that will establish and sustain a strong market position?".
-This article is dedicated to explaining our five step method that we use with our clients to help them select the most appropriate strategy to achieve their goals.
+The question then for anyone faced with the difficult task of choosing which opportunities to pursue and which to forgo is "how can I select a strategy for my start-up business that will establish and sustain a strong market position?".
+This article is dedicated to explaining the five-step method that we use with our clients to help them select the most appropriate strategy to achieve their goals.

 Deciding on a market entry strategy depends in large part on what you expect the competitive response to be.
-If the new product, service or business model you put in place have any significant impact upon your competitors performance or represent a significant opportunity for them to develop their businesses, you can expect that they will respond to you sooner rather than later.
+If the new product, service or business model you put in place has any significant impact upon your competitor's performance or represents a significant opportunity for them to develop their businesses, you can expect that they will respond to you sooner rather than later.
 To some extent, however, your choice of entry strategy can help to shape the nature and impact of their response.
 Since as a small business it is unlikely that you have access to the kind of resources necessary to go toe to toe with your competition, the idea is to use creativity and imagination instead of money or manpower to compete successfully.
-Debilitating competition against a well resourced competitor would be fatal to any market entrant, but by using speed, skill and surprise, it is possible for a new market entrant to carve out significant place for themselves.
+Debilitating competition against a well-resourced competitor would be fatal to any market entrant, but by using speed, skill, and surprise, it is possible for a new market entrant to carve out a significant place for themselves.

 There are three groups of competitors that you ought to be at least aware of when determining your market entry strategy.
 These are: